 Cleancult’s hand soap cartons

 Cleancult sells nontoxic, plant-based, cruelty-free cleaning and personal care products packaged in fully recyclable milk cartons, made from 80 percent paper, 15 percent PE (polyethylene plastic), and 5 percent aluminum.
 Simply pour the refills into the company’s reusable glass bottles over and over again.
-Cleancult’s hand soap refills cost $9.99 for a 32-ounce carton, or you can order a bundle to save.
+Cleancult’s hand soap refills and foaming hand soap refills cost $12.49 for a 32-ounce carton, or you can order a bundle to save.
 The company also sells bar soaps for $4.99.

 Plaine Products’ returnable aluminum bottles

 Plaine Products makes personal care products in aluminum bottles, including a cruelty-free, vegan, biodegradable, palm oil-free hand wash in two scents: Rosemary Mint Vanilla and Citrus Lavender.
 The best part is, you can send the bottles back to Plaine Products (with a prepaid mailing label) once they’re empty, and the company will sanitize, refill, and reuse them.
 You can request a plastic pump with your first purchase, which you can then keep and transfer into each new bottle you order.